SylvainA77/mysqlchk/README.md

 # mysqlchk for galera

 Based on ClusterControl's mysqlchk script but built for Galera.
-It detects the Galera status on the database node as per below:
+It detects the Galera status on the cluster node as per below:

 * if wsrep_cluster_status is Primary,
- * return 'MySQL master is running.'
+ * return 'MySQL is running.'

 * else
  * return 'MySQL is \*down\*'